-Petitions may be presented to the local authority or any of its committees, local boards or community boards.
+Petitions may be presented to the local authority or any of its committees, local boards or community boards, as long as the subject matter falls within the terms of reference of the intended meeting.
 Petitions must contain at least 20 signatures and consist of fewer than 150 words (not including signatories).
 They must be received by the chief executive at least 5 working days before the date of the meeting at which they will be presented.

 Petitions must not be disrespectful, use offensive language or include malicious statements (see standing order 19.9 on qualified privilege).
 They may be written in English or te reo Māori.
-Petitioners planning to make a petition in te reo Māori or sign language should advise the relevant Chairperson at least two working days before the meeting to enable the petition be translated and reprinted, if necessary.
+Petitioners planning to make a petition in te reo Māori or sign language should advise the chie executive in time to allow translation services to be arranged.